Actively Recruiting

 - Pregnant or breastfeeding women

-- Contraindications for surgery or anesthesia or allergies to implant components
+- Contraindications to surgery or anesthesia, or allergy to implant materials

-- Unable to undergo MRI due to claustrophobia or other reasons
+- Inability to undergo MRI due to claustrophobia or other reasons

-- Previous rotator cuff repair on the affected side or other injuries in the same limb
+- History of rotator cuff repair on the same shoulder or other injuries in the same limb

 - Other diseases affecting treatment evaluation, such as grade 3 shoulder joint disease by Hamada classification

-- Fatty infiltration of rotator cuff tendon grade 3 or higher by Goutallier classification
+- Fatty infiltration grade 3 or higher by Goutallier classification in the rotator cuff tendon

 - Use of oral steroids or steroid injections within 6 weeks before surgery

-- Conditions affecting healing such as uncontrolled blood sugar, heavy drinking, or smoking
+- Conditions affecting repair and healing, including uncontrolled blood sugar, heavy drinking, or smoking

 AI-Screening